Intellectual Property Rights and Licensing Project:

 This project is meant to provide support to the burgeoning publishing industry in developing countries.
 Books developed in a local language or from a local ethnic perspective are critically important for young learners, but often may have too small an audience to be viable for a publisher.
 However, if translated or otherwise modified, such books might also serve communities in other regions or countries and thereby reach a much larger readership.

 Issues of copyright, intellectual property transfer, and the like often impede this mutually beneficial sharing.
 Sponsored by IBB, internationally known copyright expert Brian O’Donnell presented a seminar on Rights and Licensing at the 15th Ghana International Book Fair in August, 2017, meant to train publishers on how to overcome these barriers.
-The seminar was very well received, and has now been developed into a web based course that is available, free of charge, to qualified individuals.
+The seminar was very well received, and has now been developed, by IBB and its partner CODE, into a web based course that is open to anyone, free of charge.

 Books Save Lives